 Save money with a Nutrient Management Plan (NMP)!
 Farming is a balancing act in so many ways, and managing nutrients well is a crucial part of that balancing act.
 When done well, effective nutrient management can lead to productive land and cost effective farming.
-Harrison Sears is our Water Quality Technician (WQT) for Crawford County.
+Eric Tobey is our Water Quality Technician (WQT) for Crawford County.
 It is his job to write the Nutrient Management Plans for our county.
 If you are a farmer or landowner in Crawford County with more than 2.5 acres, a Nutrient Management Plan is a great tool that we can provide at absolutely no cost to you!

 Nutrient Management Plans do two things: